intel/xpumanager/doc/CLI_user_guide.md

 ```
 sudo xpumcli vgpu --addkernelparam -y
 Do you want to add the required kernel command line parameters? (y/n) y
-Succeed to add the required kernel command line parameters, "intel_iommu=on i915.max_vfs=31". "intel_iommmu" is for IOMMU and "i915.max_vfs" is for SR-IOV.
+Succeed in adding the required kernel command line parameters, "intel_iommu=on i915.max_vfs=31". "intel_iommmu" is for IOMMU and "i915.max_vfs" is for SR-IOV.
 Please reboot OS to take effect.
 ```

 ### Create the virtual GPUs